trgao/MALC/README.md

 ## Things to be done

 * Refactor alert messages when there is network error / authentication errors
-* Add settings page for customisation and fix user profile
+* Add settings page for customisation
 * Add swiping gestures on list page
 * Try integration with Spotify API